Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 Warm-Up: Perform each dynamic movement for one minute, focusing on range of motion, control, and movement quality.

 Training: Perform the prescribed repetitions for each exercise to complete one “Round.”
 Continue to cycle through each movement and complete as many rounds as possible in 20 minutes.
-Manage your pace and effort to maintain movement quality and consistent output throughout the duration of the workout.
+Manage your pace and effort to maintain movement quality and consistent output throughout the duration of the session.

 Cool-Down: Perform each comprehensive cool-down movement for one minute, emphasizing breathing, control, and recovery.